botpress/botpress/docs/docs/building-chatbots/developers/custom-modules.md

 // Note the array, you can register multiple skills that way const skillsToRegister: sdk.Skill[] = [
   {
-    id: 'MyCustomSkill', // Name of your exported component
+    id: "MyCustomSkill", // Name of your exported component
-    name: 'My Magic Custom Skill', // Only used to display the skill in the list
+    name: "My Magic Custom Skill", // Only used to display the skill in the list
     flowGenerator: generateFlow
   }
 ]